Welcome to campus! Find out what you need to know and do when you come to campus or another University site.

 Monday to Thursday 8:30am - 3pm Friday 8:30am - 8:30pm

 Food and drink outlets that are not University tenants may also be operating on or near campus.

-The Sustainability Team would like to remind people purchasing take-away coffees that disposable cups must be disposed of in the red landfill bins.
-For more information on correct waste disposal, including take-away food packaging, visit Reduce, Re-use, Recycle
+The Sustainability Team would like to remind people purchasing drinks in disposable coffee cups that these must be disposed in the red landfill bins.
+For more information on correct waste disposal, including takeaway food packaging, visit Reduce, Re-use, Recycle